 - Laurent le conteur du vin at https://www.instagram.com/les_vins_du_capitaine/?hl=en

-You can also browse the Feedspot Top 200 Wine Instagram Influencers most followed in 2020 to see if some of the people you follow made the list.
+You can also browse the Feedspot Top 200 Wine Instagram Influencers most followed in 2020 to see if some of the people you follow made a list.

-So, although, I just wrote all the above, and, although I could still talk about this fascinating subject for hours, I have already long debated and detailed the subject of "Scoring Wines" and "Wine Scores" in two of my previous posts, here and here, and therefore, I did not want necessarily to write another post about it.
+So, although I just wrote all the above and could still talk about this fascinating subject for hours, I have already long debated and detailed the subjects of "Scoring Wines" and "Wine Scores" in two of my previous posts, here and here.
+Therefore, I did not want necessarily to write another post about it.
 So, why did I?

 What prompted me to write today's post?